Andrew1013-development/python-cli/README.md

 # writetxt [file_name] [string]: write a string to text, will create file if file does not exist
 # deltxt [file_name] : delete a text file
 # cwd : print current directory CLI is in
+# mode : show what mode pCLI is in
-# credit : showing credits (will be available on the first Release Candidate (rc) build or the final / third Beta (b) build)
+# credit : showing credits
 # help : show command pallete
+# system : enables the execution of system commands
+# sysver : print version of pCLI's System mode (does include within the original ver command)
+# exitsys : exit system mode, terminating system commands execution
 ```

 ## Versioning System